 In alignment with the Training Standards of the National Association of School Psychologists, the UNI School Psychology Program course sequence provides a foundation of basic knowledge, skills, and dispositions in psychology and education designed to facilitate the development of a broad range of academic, research, and interpersonal competencies and perspectives.
-At times, some of the courses my require substitutions.
+At times, some of the courses may require substitutions.
 If a course is not offered by a partnering department or course content is revised to better suit school psychology student learning, then course substitutions or curriculum changes may occur.
 If changes are needed, the program coordinator will alert students at the time of registration and work with the Registrar to make the substitutions on students' program of study and transcript.
-A description of the NASP training competencies is found in Appendix C. A grid describing the correspondence of course and practicum requirements with NASP competencies is available in Appendix D. Following is the typical sequence of courses:
+A description of the NASP training competencies is found in Appendix C. A grid describing the correspondence of course and practicum requirements with NASP competencies is available in Appendix D. Following is the typical sequence of courses for both the residential program and the Grow Your Own program:

-MAE Sequence
+Residential MAE Sequence